bxparks/AceUtils/src/cli/README.md

 # Command Line Interface (CLI)

 These classes implement a non-blocking command line interface on the Serial port.
-In ther words, you can implement a primitive "shell" for the Arduino.
+In other words, you can implement a primitive "shell" for the Arduino.

 These classes were initially an experiment to validate the `AceRoutine` macros and classes but they seem to be useful as an independent library.
 They may be